zero-mstd/mav-z/README.md

 ## modified by Zero 03/24/2021
 * seperated the css and js file from html
 * delete the original python method
+## modified by Zero 04/19/2021
+* added a date selector, then one can choose a specific period of time to view

 # Usage
 * Clone the whole repo by using `git clone https://github.com/zero-mstd/mav-z.git`.
 Place all of them in the root of the archive (the folder that has `outbox.json` and `media_attachments/` in it).